davidmarkclements/v8-perf/readme.md

 ![](graphs/currying-line.png)

 The line graph visualization of this benchmark's results clearly illustrates how the approaches converge in later versions of V8.
-Interestingly partial application using fat arrow functions is *significantly* faster that using normal functions (at least in our microbenchmark case).
+Interestingly, partial application using fat arrow functions is *significantly* faster than using normal functions (at least in our microbenchmark case).
 In fact it almost traces the performance profile of making a direct call.
 In V8 5.1 (Node 6) and 5.8 (Node 8.0-8.2) `bind` is very slow by comparison, and it seems clear that using fat arrows for partial application